 - Harmonization of the requirements for software validation for different software applications (QMS software, process control software, software for monitoring and measurement) in different clauses of the standard;

-- Emphasis on complaint handling and reporting to regulatory authorities in accordance with regulatory requirements, and consideration of post-market surveillance; and
+- Emphasis on complaint handling and reporting to regulatory authorities in accordance with regulatory requirements, consideration of post-market surveillance, and

 Other changes include more explicit detail related to the nature of the organization and the life-cycle stages covered by ISO 13485 QMS.

 It contains requirements related to the control of changes to processes.
 The standard also addresses new requirements to protect confidential health information.

 Forgot to Transition to the New ISO 13485 Standard?

 All organizations previously certified to EN ISO 13485:2012 (or ISO 13485:2003) needed to transition to the new requirements by 30th March 2019.
 The IAF has stipulated this transition period.

 Component manufacturers and those providing logistics and other services to the sector may have forgotten to migrate to the 2016 Standard.

 If you are in this position, your previous certificate is worthless.
 From 31st March 2019, all accredited certifications to EN ISO 13485:2012 ceased to be valid.

 Which ISO 13485 Version Should You Get?